 Weight loss involves maintaining a stable process of eating, but this can be difficult when you’re hungry half the time.
 To make matters worse, these cravings lead to unhealthy food choices.

-And if you put them off without addressing the underlying reason, you can end up overeating.
+And if you put them off without addressing the underlying reason, you can end up overeating which can cause higher cholesterol.
 Both factors can lead to your weight loss efforts going down the drain.